PierreOnn/NN-and-CAE/README.md

 Besides **NeuralNetwork.py** with *sweeps*, another python file **NNtest.py** was created to illustrate the working of the architecture.
 NNtest.py represents a predefined configuration of the learning rate and number of epochs and computes the corresponding training accuracy.
+Furthermore, it could be run to identify the corrsponding weights and biases for each initialization of parameters and delivered training accuracy.

 ### NNtest.py
 This pyhton file could be run freely and serves to provide the inner working of the architecture.